urbit/docs/docs/hoon/concepts.md

 of `a` and `b`.
 Brackets nest right; `[a b c d]` is `[a [b [c d]]]`.
 You'll also see braces: `{a b c d}`.

-A noun list, by convention, points right and is zero-terminated.
-Hoon uses tuples (improper nouns) more freely than Lisp; only genuinely iterative structures are null-terminated lists.
+A noun list, by convention, goes from left to right and is null-terminated.
+That said, Hoon uses tuples (improper nouns) more freely than Lisp; only genuinely iterative structures are null-terminated lists.

-When an atom is used as a string (a `cord`), the bytes are always UTF-8 in LSB first order.
+When an atom is used as a string (a `cord`), the bytes are always UTF-8 in LSB-first order.
 When you see `foo`, `$foo`, `%foo`, etc, this refers to the integer `0x6f.6f66`, aka `7.303.014`.
-(Hoon syntax breaks integer atoms in the German style.)
+(Hoon syntax uses `.` to break integer atoms in the German style.)

 One common operation on nouns is `slot`, a tree addressing scheme which maps an atom to a subtree.
 The whole noun is slot `1`; the left child of `n` is `2n`, the right child `2n+1`.

-Nothing in Nock, Hoon or Urbit can create cycles in a noun or detect pointer equivalence.
+Nothing in Nock, Hoon, or Urbit can create cycles in a noun or detect pointer equivalence.
 Nouns are generally implemented with reference counting, and have a lazy short Merkle hash to help with equality testing and associative containers.